Detailed information for 2019

 The Incident Questionnaire collects details pertaining to the circumstances surrounding the homicide incident.
 These questions include the date and geographic location of the homicide as well as information relating to the violation.
 Other variables include any related offence associated with the homicide, drug involvement, gang activity and motive for the homicide.

-The Charged/Suspect-Chargeable Questionnaire gathers information on the characteristics of the person accused of the homicide.
-Once a person(s) has been charged or against whom enough evidence exists to lay a charge, police gather basic demographic information (e.g. gender, date of birth, marital status, employment status) as well as information relating to the mental health status of the accused, alcohol and/or drug use, previous criminal convictions and any history of family violence between the accused and the victim.
-Charged/Suspect-Chargeable questionnaires are completed for all solved homicides even if the accused person dies or commits suicide.
-Until a homicide is solved, a Charged/Suspect-Chargeable Questionnaire cannot be completed.
+The Charged/Suspect-Chargeable (CSC) Questionnaire gathers information on the characteristics of the person accused of the homicide.
+Once a person(s) has been charged or a person against whom enough evidence exists to lay a charge is identified, police gather basic demographic information (e.g. gender, date of birth, marital status, employment status) as well as information relating to the mental health status of the accused, alcohol and/or drug use and previous criminal convictions.
+Charged/Suspect-Chargeable (CSC) questionnaires are completed for each CSC identified in solved homicides even if the accused person dies.
+Until a homicide is solved, a Charged/Suspect-Chargeable (CSC) Questionnaire cannot be completed.

-In addition to the three main questionnaires of the Homicide Survey, there are two other supplementary questionnaires: the Police Officers Killed Questionnaire and the Correctional Workers Killed Questionnaire.
-These questionnaires are specifically designed to collect more detailed information on the circumstances surrounding homicides that are related to these occupations.
+In addition to the three main Homicide Survey questionnaires, there are two other supplementary questionnaires: the Supplemental Policing Victim Questionnaire and the Supplemental Correctional Worker Victim Questionnaire.
+These questionnaires are specifically designed to collect more detailed information on the circumstances surrounding homicides that are related to the victim being employed in these occupations.

 This survey is a census with a cross-sectional design.